skills/write-javascript-actions/README.md

 # Write JavaScript Actions

+_Write your own GitHub JavaScript Action and automate customized tasks unique to your workflow._

 <!--
   <<< Author notes: Start of the course >>>
   Include start button, a note about Actions minutes,